Fighting the power in our underwear

 Without Madonna’s bra moment, I doubt my own lingerie –which offers women the tools to explore their sexuality in a very similar way- would have had a chance.
 In one instant we advanced a few hundred years.
 I remember thinking: “Yes!
 What I do with my lingerie is spot on!
 Let’s start this revolution!”

 So here we are.
-We have the right to vote, the pill is widely available and Hillary Clinton might soon be the first American president.
+We have the right to vote, the pill is widely available.
 We’re still riding the wave of the third feminist movement, and we’re finishing what Madonna started: the trend to gain control over our bodies by eating healthy and working out.
 We might initially have been shocked by how Madonna used her ‘guns’* as guns, but for a whole generation of women coming of age, fit is the new sexy.

 But there are still double standards.
 Why are sexually liberated women still called sluts, when their male equivalents are studs?
 Why can men show their bare chests on